 - More Windows Apps Features

 As with the previous edition, the source code for the book is available on GitHub.
-I’m planning updates with the release of .NET Core 2.1!
+The complete source code has been updated to .NET Core 2.1!

 I hope you enjoy my new book!